bigskysoftware/_hyperscript/www/docs.md

 ```
 ### <a name="def"></a>[The Def Feature](#def)

-The [def feature](/features/def) allows you define new hyperscript functions, and must be embedded in a `script` tag:
+The [def feature](/features/def) allows you define new hyperscript functions.

+Rather than living on an element attributes, functions are typically embedded in a hyperscript `script` tag:

 ```html
 <script type="text/hyperscript">